-The day-to-day experiences gained are assigned locally in a systematic way while the EY audit learning core curriculum is globally consistent.
-This is supported throughout by onthe-job coaching from more experienced professionals that helps to transform knowledge and experience into practice.
+The day-to-day experiences gained are assigned locally in a systematic way, while the EY audit learning core curriculum is globally consistent.
+This is supported throughout by on-the-job coaching from more experienced professionals that helps to transform knowledge and experience into practice.

-Learning is delivered through the award-winning Audit Academy, which combines interactive classroom-based simulations and "on-demand" e-learning modules with relevant reinforcement and application support.
-This is supplemented by learning programs that are developed in response to changes in accounting and reporting standards, independence and professional standards, new technology and emerging practice issues.
+Learning is delivered through the award-winning Audit Academy, which combines "on-demand" e-learning modules with interactive physical and virtual classroom-based simulations and case studies, plus relevant reinforcement and application support.
+This is supplemented by learning programs that are developed in response to changes in accounting and reporting standards; independence and professional standards; new technology; and emerging practice issues.